The400MillionDollarCorp/OSSPoly/main doc/PROJECT_ARCHITECTURE.md

-# PolyOracle Project Architecture
+# OSSPoly Project Architecture

 ## System Overview

-PolyOracle is a sophisticated AI-powered trading system for Polymarket prediction markets.
+OSSPoly is a sophisticated AI-powered trading system for Polymarket prediction markets.
 The architecture follows a modern microservices approach with clear separation between the AI backend and user interface.

 ```mermaid
 graph TB